lukabajic/tk-lajkovac/README.md

 # Teniski Klub Lajkovac

 This project was designed and developed by [me](https://www.lukabajic.dev).
 This repository contains the front-end.
+Designed only for mobile atm.

 ## Description